apache/echarts-doc/en/option/partial/parallel.md

 **If data is too large and cause bad performance**

-It is suggested to set [series-parallel.lineStyle.normal.width](~series-parallel.lineStyle.normal.width) to be `0.5` (or less), which may improve performance significantly.
+It is suggested to set [series-parallel.lineStyle.width](~series-parallel.lineStyle.width) to be `0.5` (or less), which may improve performance significantly.

 <br>